rust-lang/rust-forge/x-py.md

 # Cleaning out build directories

-Sometimes you need to start fresh.
-You only need to run one command!
+Sometimes you need to start fresh, but this is normally not the case.
+If you need to run this then `rustbuild` is most likely not acting right and you should file a bug as to what is going wrong.
+If you do need to clean everything up then you only need to run one command!

 ```bash
 ./x.py clean